 Leaves: There are a moderate amount of leaves with the leaf length up to 8"

 Seed Heads/Flowers: Fully developed with fine purple blossoms, averaging at 3” in length.

 Leaf Crush: Very minimal

-Summary:This year’s Coarse Timothy Hay is a near perfect example of what Coarse Timothy Hay should be.
+Summary:This year’s Coarse Timothy Hay is a perfect example of what Coarse Timothy Hay should be, in fact it's the best Coarse Timothy Hay we've ever seen.
 It checks off all the requirements and looks great doing it!
-The only reason that it doesn’t receive a 10/10 is the small amount of brown leaf in it.

-This year’s harvest is a near perfect example of what First Cut Timothy Hay should be.
+This year’s Coarse Timothy Hay is a perfect example of what Coarse Timothy Hay should be, in fact it's the best Coarse Timothy Hay we've ever seen.
 It checks off all the requirements and looks great doing it!
-The only reason that it doesn’t receive a 10/10 is the small amount of brown leaf in it.

 100% Money Back Guarantee